-Feedback is meant to help your sales professional improve their performance ongoing.
+Providing effective feedback is a tool to help your sales professionals improve their performance ongoing.
 It is not meant for them to feel bad, guilty or shamed for a situation; it is so that they walk away with the tools to perform better in the future.
 For many sales leaders, feedback is a critical tool for encouraging the right behaviors that drive better performance.
 For their sales professionals, it is an opportunity for personal and professional development that leads to success.

 If feedback is so important, why is it often a challenge?
 Many sales leaders and managers say that offering feedback is not pleasant and rarely brings on change.
 In fact, it can occasionally be counter-productive.
 Therefore they avoid providing feedback.
 Those on the receiving end feel as they don’t know where they stand and they don’t get enough feedback that they can actually apply in their everyday activity.